 Try sending at least six thank you cards per week.
 If you attend six face-to-face appointments every week, then you have a reason to send six thank you cards.

-Commit yourself to send a thank you card after each listing appointment or buyer consultation, whether or not they sign up to work with you.
-Or send them to people you haven’t talked to in awhile to get back in touch with them.
+Commit yourself to sending a thank you card after each listing appointment or buyer consultation, whether or not they sign up to work with you.
+Or send them to people you haven’t talked to in a while to get back in touch with them.

-The final tip on how to be consistent is finding someone who can hold you accountable to your goals.
+The third tip on how to be consistent is finding someone who can hold you accountable for your goals.

-Establishing accountability helps to maintain your focus and motivation, since now you have to answer to someone else if you don’t follow through with your plan.
+Establishing accountability helps to maintain your focus and motivation because now you have to answer to someone else if you don’t follow through with your plan.
 For more motivation, check out the post I made here on the top real estate quotes.

 A good accountability partner might be a friend, family member, or colleague you can depend on to give you an honest evaluation of your business efforts.